ubc-library-rc/intro-git/content/fork-and-clone.md

 ### Contributing to the main project directory
-Once your work is in your _fork_ in GitHub you can contribute it to the main project repository by using a _Pull Request_.
+Once your work is in your _fork_ in GitHub you can contribute it to the main project repository by using a _Pull request_.
 This alerts the owner of the project repository and invites them to "pull" your contributions into the project repository, merging them with changes from other team members.

-*1*{: .circle .circle-blue} To create a _Pull Request_ navigate to your fork in GitHub and click the _Pull Request_ link.
+*1*{: .circle .circle-blue} To create a _Pull request_ navigate to your fork in GitHub and click the _Pull requests_ link.

 ![pull request button](figures/pull-request.png)

-*2*{: .circle .circle-blue} In the next step click _Create Pull Request_
+*2*{: .circle .circle-blue} In the next step click _Create pull request_

 ![pull request button](figures/compare.png)